icasdri/acslasmc/README.md

 Compiles ACSL Assembly code found in the file SOURCE and places the resultant C code into OUTPUT.
 If OUTPUT is not specified, it defaults to "SOURCE.out.c"

+## Building
+**acslasmc** can be built like any other [Cargo](http://doc.crates.io/) crate.

+For debug builds, simply run:

+    cargo build

+And for release builds:

+    cargo build --release

 ## ACSL Assembly Language
 The ACSL Assembly Language is a fictional assembly language used in the "short problems" section of the [American Computer Science League](http://acsl.org/) series of contests.
 Below is a condensed description of the language.